 2. Project Scope

-One of the most important parts of a proposal is outlining the scope of the project.
-This sets expectations and lets potential clients know that they have chosen the right person for their job.
+Outline the scope of the project to set expectations.
+This section also lets potential clients know that they have chosen the right person for their job

 The project scope section should be extremely detailed.
 This will prevent scope creep and ensure that there are no surprises down the road.
 When writing a project scope, you should include: